 Toss in the combined hash browns and kale mixture and spread evenly across the pan.

-Set bacon strips directly on top of the hash brown and kale mixture and place back in the oven for 8 minutes.
+Set bacon strips directly on top of the hash brown and kale mixture and place back in the oven for 8 minutes on top rack.

 Break in the eggs into the wells.
 Season the eggs only with freshly ground salt and pepper.
 Toss the remaining 1/4 cup of parmesan cheese all throughout the pan.

-Set back in the oven for 5-7 minutes for softer yolks or longer for more cooked-through eggs, depending on preference.
+Set back in the oven on bottom rack for 5-7 minutes for softer yolks or longer for more well-done eggs, depending on preference.